satizk/myproject/README.md

 ## To Start Git ##

-New respository for Git tasks \n
+New respository for Git tasks.

 Added Licenses.